AllenNeuralDynamics/aind-opto-fiber-benchmark-nwb-base-capsule/README.md

 ]
 ```

 Example raw data structure is shown below.
 This capsule uses the `session.json` as described above, and looks into the `fib` directory for the `Signal`, `Iso`, and `Stim` csv files that will be packaged into the NWB.
+See acquisition repo for more details.

 ```
 📂 behavior_subjectID_YYYY-MM-DD_HH-M-S